majolab54/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that sets the mode of the file hello to this
+Write a script that prints all the groups the current user is part of